tasm-io/tasm/functional_spec/functional_spec.md

 The data contained in individual device states is intentionally not specified, because the CPU will treat them as abstract entities.

+Also note that the assembler and CPU do not hold any state themselves, they receivie state from the simulator when invoked.
+This is an intentional design decision, keeping both of the aforementioned componenets stateless allows for easier testing, and will make the code easier to understand.

+For an overview on what user actions affect the state of the simulator see 7.2.2.

 ---

+<div style="page-break-after: always;"></div> > For printing purposes

 ## 6. Preliminary Schedule

-An overview of our preliminary schedule can be seen in the **PERT chart in 7.2.4** which highlights the aimed major milestones and how long we believe it shall take for the aimed tasks to be completed.
+An overview of our preliminary schedule can be seen in the **PERT chart in 7.2.3** which highlights the aimed major milestones and how long we believe it shall take for the aimed tasks to be completed.
 We have set out a period of nine weeks from 9th December to March 8th with a break to maintain periods for studying for semester 1 exams.
 This gives us sixty-three days to complete the system, we have assigned fifty-eight of these which gives us a remainder of five for unforeseen events and days to refactor code.

+Unit tests will be written for each module as the project is developed.
+These will be the responsibility of the author of the module.
+Every commit that modifies the source code will include new tests, or updates to existing tests.

 We plan to do weekly sprints to ensure we meet our aims and objectives of the application.
 The dates of these sprints are highlighted below.
 We plan on recording our progress through active informal blog posts.
 These blog posts will be available at blog.tasm.io.

 | Week Number    | Week Start     | Week End       |
 |----------------|----------------|----------------|